burlachenkok/exploring-python3/python3-note.md

 print("Hello {1} / {0}".format(12,14))
 ```

 The default behavior is to output the line into `stdout` with a new line.
-If you don't want to output a new line then in Python 3 you can specify the end character in the following way:
+If you don't want to output a new line, then in Python 3 you can specify the end character in the following way:
 ```python
 print("hello", end='!')
 ```

-If you want to print not to `stdout`, but to `stderr` it can be attained in the following way:
+If you want to print not to `stdout`, but to `stderr`, it can be attained in the following way:
 ```python
 import sys
 print("hello {0}".format("world"), end='\n', file=sys.stderr)